 There is nothing quite like spending time outdoors on a crisp winter day, enjoying nature, tradition, and good old-fashion memory-making.
 And there is no better place to do all of these things than at your local Christmas tree farm as you pick out the crowning jewel of your holiday decorating.
 Elliott Tree Farm in Hillsburgh is one of our many family-run tree farms offering fresh cut and cut-your-own trees, with a healthy, hearty side of merriment.
 Whether you’re new to live Christmas trees or you’ve been cutting your own for years, visiting one of our York Durham Headwaters tree farms is always a wonderful way to kick off the holiday season.

 For the last 35 years, Elliott Tree Farm has been in the business of landscape trees.
 The property itself is a century farm—complete with an authentic heritage barn—which dates back to the 1890s.
-Current owner Derek Elliott is in his sixth year of planting Christmas trees specifically, and is loving the experience.
+Current owner Derek Elliott is in his seventh year of planting Christmas trees specifically, and is loving the experience.
 “We are a little newer to the stage,” he says, “but it is going well.
 We are a proud member of the Christmas Tree Farmers of Ontario association.”

 At this small-scale family farm, you will find fresh-cut firs and cut-your-own spruces, a gift shop in the property’s heritage barn, a food truck and a hot chocolate bar.
 You won’t be distracted by noisy mechanical balers or shakers here.
 It is all done by hand to accentuate that personal experience, and to promote the kind of quiet atmosphere one would expect of a rural Christmas tree farm in YDH.
 There are also 100 acres of trails that guests are invited to explore, as well as two Airbnbs for visitors who want a unique getaway experience in the peaceful hills of Headwaters Region.